04 oct 2015 SUN.

 to do with how successful we are in packing the lot.

 - Position #1 is key in setting the tone for the entire lot.
-Please make sure to have a Textile Certified Lot Technician (Carl or Jess) assist
+Please make sure to have a Textile Certified Lot Technician (Carl) assist

 you if you're the first one into the lot.
 If we get that one correct, then we might be able to fit position #5 while maintaining